Tanishq2209/Tanishq2209/README.md

 ## 💡 Passionate Learner

-I am logical thinker for solving complex financial problems, and I'm deeply committed  to **continuous learning**, and **professional growth**.
+I am a logical thinker for solving complex financial problems, and deeply committed to **continuous learning**, and **professional growth**.
 My goal is to deepen my expertise in  **Risk Management**, **Computational Finance**, **Portfolio Management**, and **Data Analysis**, while building a strong foundation for impactful innovative work in the Financial sector.

 ---